 Matterhorn – 4478 m

-The Matterhorn is one of the most iconic mountains in Europe, a stunning and dramatic peak and a sought after summit.
+The Matterhorn is one of the most iconic mountains in the World, a stunning and dramatic peak and a very much sought after summit.
 Normally climbed via the Hornli Ridge, the climb is technically achievable to those with good fitness and stamina, as well as rock climbing and alpine experience.
-A head for heights is a must!
+A head for heights is certainly a must but we cover this during the training days.

 Clicking on the ‘Book Now’ button opposite, will open a new tab/window in your browser and direct you to our online tour booking system.
 Here you can check the course dates and availability.

-We can always accommodate other date requests so please get in touch if these dates don’t work for you.
+We can always accommodate specific date requests so please get in touch if these dates don’t work for you.

 A word on the weather: